kyma-project/community/sig-and-wg/sig-core/proposals/knative_function_integration.md

 ##### Disadvantages

 * both runtimes use system ressources
-* UI has to be able to kope with both runtimes
+* UI has to be able to cope with both runtimes

 #### Both runtimes active